sagesimhon/MISTI19-DMR/README.md

 # MISTI19-DMR
-All files uploaded 7/16 \n Use DMR_1.py not DMR
+All files uploaded 7/16 Use DMR_1.py not DMR